ess-dmsc-dram/documents/investigations/LOKI/loki_performance.md

 - Optimizing Mantid to satisfy ESS performance requirements is achievable with current time and resource.
 - The optimization effort can be carried out without the need for MPI (distribution of the event stream for use on a HPC Cluster).
-- The optimizations are straightforward.
+- The optimizations can be implemented within 2-3 person months.

-**There were previous small optimizations made as part of the live reduction investigation which resulted in a small performance improvement.
-Tests conducted in this investigation are from that basis.**
+**There were previous small optimizations made as part of the live reduction investigation which resulted in small performance improvements in the live streamer.
+Tests conducted in this investigation started with these small optimizations as opposed to the state of the current Mantid release.**
 ### Random Data Test (Writing to Workspace)
 #### Data
 The data was generated using the following tools ESS-based tools: